ncyhere/Tinybox-Merch/README.md

 # merch

-the tinybox merch store- built with the shopify-buy-sdk
+the Tinybox merch store- built with Tailwindcss, Next.js and the Shopify JS Buy SDK!
+Would also be great for getting a 1-product store up and running on Shopify quickly